MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/diskshadow.md

 >Applies To: Windows Server (Semi-Annual Channel), Windows Server 2016, Windows Server 2012 R2, Windows Server 2012

-diskshadow.exe is a tool that exposes the functionality offered by the volume shadow copy Service \(VSS\).
+diskshadow.exe is a tool that exposes the functionality offered by the volume shadow copy Service (VSS).
 By default, diskshadow uses an interactive command interpreter similar to that of diskraid or DiskPart. diskshadow also includes a scriptable mode.

 > [!NOTE]
 > Membership in the local Administrators group, or equivalent, is the minimum required to run diskshadow.

-for examples of how to use diskshadow commands, see [Examples](#BKMK_examples).
+For examples of how to use diskshadow commands, see [Examples](#BKMK_examples).

 ## Syntax
 for interactive mode, type the following at the command prompt to start the diskshadow command interpreter: